open-telemetry/opentelemetry-python-contrib/.github/ISSUE_TEMPLATE/feature_request.md

 labels: feature-request
 ---

-Before opening a feature request against this repo, consider whether the feature should/could be implemented in the [other OpenTelemetry client libraries](https://github.com/open-telemetry/).
-If so, please [open an issue on opentelemetry-specification](https://github.com/open-telemetry/opentelemetry-specification/issues/new) first.
+Before opening a feature request against this repo, consider whether the feature should/could be implemented in the [other oxeye_opentelemetry client libraries](https://github.com/ox-eye/).
+If so, please [open an issue on oxeye_opentelemetry-specification](https://github.com/ox-eye/oxeye_opentelemetry-specification/issues/new) first.

 **Is your feature request related to a problem?**
 If so, provide a concise description of the problem.